Updated: June, 2022

 So where do we start?
-First, we need to understand how complex organizational systems are by the time students reach middle school.
-We can only be good teachers if we appreciate the demands the skills we teach place on our students.
+First, we need to understand how complex the human organizational system is and how complex it is s are by the time students reach middle school.
+We can only be good teachers if we appreciate the demands we place on our students.
 Next, we need to organization as a skill set of both static AND dynamic systems.

 Static vs. Dynamic Systems

 Static organizational systems and skills are structured in this manner: same thing, same time, same place, and same way.

 Static organizational tasks are introduced in kindergarten, first and second grade.
 We break down tasks and ask students to explicitly complete very defined units of information, at a certain time and place.
 For example, write your name at the top of the page, read the instructions, complete the work, when done turn the paper over and sit quietly until time is up.